melke/LogglyLogger-CocoaLumberjack/README.md

     cd LogglyLogger-CocoaLumberjack

 Now add LogglyLogger-CocoaLumberjack to your project by dragging everything in the sub folder `LogglyLogger-CocoaLumberjack` directory into your project.
+If you install manually, you must also include AFNetworking >2.0 and CocoaLumberjack >1.6 in your project.

 ##Usage

-First, make sure that you have created an API key in your Loggly account (they call this Customer Token, and can be created in the Loggly Web UI under the tab "Source setup".
+First, make sure that you have created an API key in your Loggly account (they call this Customer Token, and can be created in the Loggly Web UI under the tab "Source setup").

 In your App Delegate: